Emergency Preparedness

 What should patients know about emergency preparedness?

-Patients should know that anyone has the possibility of experiencing an emergency.
+Patients should know that anyone can experience an emergency.
 Here are essential tips for patient education regarding emergency preparedness in the inpatient or outpatient setting.

-- Ensure you securely located your essential documents, such as your passport and insurance card.
+• Ensure you securely store your essential documents, such as your passport and insurance card.

 Ask yourself...